-So simple.
-In a large saucepan place all the ingredients then set over a low heat and stir well until the butter (coconut milk) and sugar have dissolved.
+Hob : In a large saucepan place all the ingredients then set over a low heat and stir well until the butter (and coconut milk for the vegan version) and sugar have dissolved.
 Bring to a very gently simmer then turn to the lowest power setting and allow it to just tick over, stirring from time to time so that it doesn’t burn on the bottom and so that the rice doesn’t clump together.
 Try to stir about every five minutes or so.

 Allow to cook for about half an hour, stirring regularly until the rice is al dente and almost cooked through.